restackio/autoscaling-agent/readme.md

 ## Scaling on Restack cloud

 This example is to showcase how Restack Cloud will handle autoscaling to handle operations for your agent.
-Once the app is deployed you can spawn several agents using the agent POST request on the Restack developer ui and then trigger the `intensiveOperation` event on each of the agents.
+Once the app is deployed you can spawn several agents using the agent POST request on the Restack developer ui and then trigger the `agentEvent` event on each of the agents.

 On Restack cloud console under the logs section, you will notice how more pods are spawned to handle the load.